Montenegro–North Macedonia relations

 Both Montenegro and the Republic of North Macedonia are full members of the Council of Europe and of the NATO.
+Both countries are candidates for the EU.
 The Foreign Ministry of North Macedonia states the two countries have excellent political ties, without any open issues between the two countries.
 The embassy of North Macedonia to Montenegro is located in the capital city of Podgorica.
 Montenegro's embassy in North Macedonia is also located in the country's capital city, which is Skopje.
 Also, Montenegro has an honorary consulate in the city of Bitola.

 History

 The two now-independent states of Montenegro and North Macedonia share a common history, as both were constituent republics of the Socialist Federal Republic of Yugoslavia.